chloealbright/DevHiveMind/Language Overlap/Access Modifiers.md

 What UML sign is for static member for attributes and methods;; underline or bold and underline

 ## Modifiers
- Access modifiers are keywords in certain languages that help to restrict the scope of ***attributes, classes, methods,and constructors (member):
+ Access modifiers are keywords in certain languages that help to restrict the scope of ***attributes, classes, methods,and constructors (member):***

 - **no-modifier** - this is `default` to what is known as "*package-private*" making it visible only within its packages (named groups of related classes).

 ## Class Diagram
-#todo/Med/Dev
-- [ ] *This can repurposed for function diagram which would increase number of tables also do this in obsidian you can also have big boxes to represent folders/modules
+This product class diagram can repurposed for functions which would increase number of tables.
 ![[Class Diagram.png]]
 ### UML Class Signs